paishowstopper/TSAI/EVA5/Capstone/README.md

 Data preparation
 ================

 Input images were collected from all the batch students who individually contributed between 50-200 images (at least 50 images of each class).
 Almost all of them are .jpg/.jpeg files.
 Bounding Boxes Bounding boxes are created using annotation tool from here: https://github.com/miki998/YoloV3_Annotation_Tool.
 Total images collected were 3591.
 Another 144 images were individually collected and annotated using the tool.
-In addition, high quality images were captured from a short video of construction workers dancing and occupied the frame during the entire duration.
+In addition, high quality images were captured from a short video of construction workers dancing and occupied the frame during the entire duration (for midas and planercnn).
 All the necessary data was initially loaded to google drive and then downloaded from there.

 Model
 =====